LSSTDESC/qp/docs/user_guide/quickstart.md

 ## How to use `qp`

-**INTRO TO QP AND PARAMETERIZATIONS HERE**
+`qp` is meant to allow users to store and manipulate sets of probability distributions that can be represented, or parameterized, in different ways.
+The different parameterization options allow users to store analytically parameterized distributions, such as Gaussian mixture models, in addition to more data-based parameterizations such as histograms or distributions interpolated from a set of $x$ and $y$ values.
+It also allows for use of any of the `scipy.stats.rv_continuous` distributions as parameterization types under the `qp.stats` module.
+For a full list of supported parameterizations and more detailed explanations, see <project:./parameterizations/index.md>.

-The main object of `qp` is the {py:class}`qp.Ensemble`.
-This is an object that stores one or more distributions of the same type, or parameterization.
+The main object of `qp` that stores these distributions is the {py:class}`qp.Ensemble`.
+It can store one or more distributions of the same parameterization.
 It has three main data dictionaries:

 - **Metadata** ({py:attr}`qp.Ensemble.metadata`)
   - tells you the shared parameters, including the parameterization type